© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site SE of Sawley Locks is a scheduled monument protected by Historic England under reference 1003564.
 View the official record →

-Moated site SE of Sawley Locks is a medieval defensive enclosure located in Leicestershire.
+Moated site SE of Sawley Locks is a medieval defensive earthwork located in Leicestershire, situated in the landscape south-east of Sawley Locks.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003564.

 Moated site SE of Sawley Locks is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003564.